rosemulazada/CSSttR/README.md

 The requirement for 3. and 4. was to solve a math equation handed out by the teacher Sanne 't Hooft, and while I gave my best shot at one just for funs sake to see if I could do it, I didn't and didn't expect to get far.
 So I've stuck it to 1 or 2.

 I liked both a lot, but when I started exploring the possibilities of what I could make for the modular control panel I became excited about the idea of making a game device from my youth in pure CSS.
 The Nintendo (3)DS was taken at the time and I didn't want to do what someone else was doing, and besides, I hold a special value in my heart for the PSP, so it came to me naturally.
-This is what I've decided to make for this assingment.
+This is what I've decided to make for this assignment.

 ## Installation